 Hospitals can earn points in the value metric component by either improving their own rates over time (improvement) or by comparing favorably against their cohort (achievement).
 Hospitals will earn the higher of their improvement or achievement points.
-For the value metric component, the hospital baseline year rate, hospital performance year rate, and each cohort's baseline year rate are inputted into the improvement and achievement equations.
+For the value metric component, the hospital baseline year rate, hospital performance year rate, and each cohort's baseline year rate are entered into the improvement and achievement equations.
 These equations each yield a Z-score, a statistical value describing the distance from the mean of a distribution.

 Points are assigned based on Z-scores, which reflect the standardized percent reduction from the baseline period.
-Improvement Z-scores are calculated by subtracting the hospital's mean performance year rate from the mean baseline rate and dividing that difference by the MVC standard deviation (Figure 5).
-Achievement Z-scores are calculated by subtracting the hospital's mean performance year rate from the cohort's mean baseline rate and dividing the difference by the MVC standard deviation (Figure 6).
+Value metric scores are calculated using the standard deviation of the average rate across all MVC hospitals with at least 20 cases in the baseline year for a given value metric (the MVC standard deviation).
+Improvement Z-scores are calculated by subtracting the hospital's mean performance year rate from the mean baseline rate and dividing that difference by the MVC standard deviation (Figure 6).
+Achievement Z-scores are calculated by subtracting's mean performance year rate from the cohort's mean baseline rate and dividing the hospital's mean performance year rate from the cohort's mean baseline rate and dividing the difference by the MVC standard deviation (Figure 6).
 The intent of each formula is to account for each hospital's baseline and the metric-specific variability.